amanocha/promotion_candidate_cache/README.md

 # Architectural Support for Optimizing Huge Page Selection Within the OS

+To alleviate address translation overheads that memory-intensive irregular applications incur, we introduce a hardware-OS co-design to manage huge pages, which can effectively eliminate TLB misses when used efficiently.
+We design a novel hardware promotion candidate cache (PCC) to track huge page (2MB)-aligned regions that collectively incur the most page table walks from constituent base page accesses.
+We then decouple OS page promotion decisions from page data tracking performed by the PCC to alleviate the OS from scanning overheads and enable quicker promotion of candidates, especially when the system is under memory pressure and huge page resources are limited.
+This repository provides the workflow to evaluate this proposal.
+For further details, please refer to our manuscript referenced below.

+**Reference**
+Aninda Manocha, Zi Yan, Esin Tureci, Juan Luis Aragón, David Nellans, Margaret Martonosi.
+Architectural Support for Optimizing Huge Page Selection Within the OS.
+In *Proceedings of the 56th International Symposium on Microarchitecture (MICRO)*.
+IEEE, 2023.

 ## Graph Applications

  1. **Breadth First Search (BFS)** - Given a starting (root) vertex, determine the minimum number of hops to all vertices.